simonhoye/docker-nodejs-nginx-supervisord-redis/README.md

 ## Next steps

-- visit http://localhost:9001 to view status of supervisord
+- visit http://localhost:9001 to view status of supervisord jobs
 - Hit port 8080 for Node.js server directly, or port 80 to be load balanced by Nginx

 ## Scale

 Change the docker-compose.yml to add more node containers (with thier own ports), enable them in the nginx.conf

-## Development

-To enable server reloading when you change project files just run `docker-compose exec node npm run watch`